for-tristan/TaskManager/README.md

 # TaskManager
 Java task manager
-non gui version of a task / chores manager
+a non gui version of a task / chores manager